Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Pimsleur even offers a free 7-day trial period so you can take their course for a test drive before buying if you want.

-Bottom line, think of Pimsleur as a cheaper alternative to Rocket French.
+Bottom line, think of Pimsleur as a cheaper alternative to Rocket.
 Their lessons are similar to Rocket’s in several respects, but their French course overall is just not quite as extensive as Rocket’s, especially in regards to grammar instruction and speech recognition technology.
 However, all in all, Pimsleur gets two big thumbs up from our team.

 👉 Read our full Pimsleur French Review